1) Provide a brief plot line.

 To learn as much as they can about their interest, needs, exceptionalities and learning styles.
 It is also the teacher’s responsibility to work with the family, specialists and others involved to ensure the child success in their educational process.

-everyone belongs but it is often used only in the context of educational settings, or including students with exceptional needs into a “regular” classroom.
+1. What is inclusion?
+Inclusion means that everyone belongs but it is often used only in the context of educational settings, or including students with exceptional needs into a “regular” classroom.
 A question that often arises is; what are the benefits of inclusionary settings?

 Inclusion is the belief that everyone has a right to an education and has something to offer to society; the idea that society has much to gain from the perspective/contribution of a person with a special need.